InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 p.a // -> Get 'a' = 2
 ```

-#### Why 0.1 + 0.2 != 0.3
+# Why 0.1 + 0.2 != 0.3

-Because JS incorporated IEEE 754 for double float numbers (64 bits).
+Because JS uses the IEEE 754 double-precision version (64-bit).
 Every language that uses this standard has this problem.

-As you know, computers uses binaries to represent decimals, so `0.1` in binary is represented as
+As we know, computers uses binaries to represent decimals, so `0.1` in binary is represented as

 ```js
 // (0011) represents cycle